dictvm/kube-cleaner-cli/README.md

-## Kube-Cleaner
+## Kubernetes Config File cleanup CLI tool

-`kube-cleaner` is a utility to keep your kubectl config-file in check.
+`kube-cleaner-cli` is a utility to keep your kubectl config-file in check.

 Let's say you're using `kops` to manage Kubernetes clusters on AWS.
 You're not upgrading your clusters in-place but instead, you replace your clusters